demo3d/pathgl/documentation/api.md

 ####pathgl.applyCSSRules()
 > Parses all css rules on the page and applies them to all webgl context.

-####pathgl.init([element])
-> initialize the webgl context and returns the patched canvas element
-> Takes a canvas element, css3 selector, or d3 selection as an argument
-> if webgl is not available, returns false
-> If called without arguments, appends a 960x500 canvas to the sceern.

 ####pathgl.texture(image, options)
 > Loads an image into video memory and returns a reference which can be bound
 > to the attribute of any selection.